Discrete and continuous symmetries in monotone Floer theory: The main family of examples

-\begin{rmk} The closed--open map for Lagrangians invariant under a loop $\gamma$ of Hamiltonian diffeomorphisms was studied by Charette--Cornea in \cite{CharCorn} and more recently by Tonkonog in \cite{TonkS1}.
-If $S(\gamma)$ denotes the Seidel element in $QH^*(X)$ defined by $\gamma$, they showed that without local systems $\CO(S(\gamma))$ is equal to $\pm 1_L$, where the sign depends on the choice of spin structure.
+\begin{rmk} The closed--open map for Lagrangians invariant under a loop $\gamma$ of Hamiltonian diffeomorphisms has been studied by Charette--Cornea \cite{CharCorn} and more recently by Tonkonog \cite{TonkS1}.
+If $S(\gamma)$ denotes the Seidel element in $QH^*(X)$ defined by $\gamma$, they showed that after setting the variable $T$ to $1$, and with the trivial local system, $\CO^0(S(\gamma))$ is equal to $\pm 1_L$, where the sign depends on the choice of spin structure.
+We now illustrate this for our family, and verify its consistency with the above computations.